 Guy is the character whose actions drive the story, and his are the eyes, ears, and heart through which we-the-audience are meant to experience its world; therefore, he is clearly the main character.
-And because his goal involves acquiring power and influence that he has never possessed, he is a gain characterand his condition of value is possession of that power and influence (a bundled package).
+And because his goal involves acquiring power and influence that he has never possessed, he is a gain character—and his treasure is possession of that power and influence (a bundled package).

 The path that he pursues in the story can be generally categorized as "seeking status" (or personal power) at the cost of abandoning moral conduct, which stands in opposition to the advice most (not all) parents are likely to pass on to their children and serves well as the basis of an inadvisable endeavor.
 As a result, the proposition for Swimming with Sharks may be stated:

 - One should not attempt to gain status at the cost of abandoning moral conduct, because success in the attempt will render the status hollow and worthy of contempt.